fiorotto8/GASMON_P5/README.md

     ProxyJump lxplus
 ```
 ### Run All_data/download_data.sh
-To run it you should give it permissions
+Before running, you should give it permissions
 ```
 sudo chmod 777 All_data/download_data.sh
 ```
 Passwords of your plus and later of the GasMon machine are requested.

 # 1 Create Dataset
 For any kind of the following analysis, you should generate a dataset that spans over a certain amount of time.
 The raw files from the GasMon are divided into days but the ```Script_downloadAggregate/create_dataset.py``` do the aggregation for you.